Krishan-R/whiteboard/README.md

 #### The container name "XXXXX" is already in use

-You already have a container with the name "XXXXX", please try to run the `docker create` script above with a different name.
+You already have a container with the name "XXXXX", please try to run the `docker run` script above with a different name.
 You can use `docker container ls -a` to see the list of all your containers.

 #### Driver failed programming external connectivity on endpoint "XXXXX"